 Over the weekend (written spring 2009) my wife bought a jar of President's Choice pickles from Canada's family-owned grocery store chain: Loblaws.
 Turning over the jar I was surprised to see that Galen Weston's company had outsourced his store brand of Zesty Garlic pickles to India.

-A quick check of the Web revealed that outsourcing pickle production to India is a North America-wide trend.
-For instance, Steinfeld's Kosher pickles, the label claims 'Quality Since 1922', are now made in India.
+A quick check of the Web revealed that outsourcing pickle production to India is not restricted to Loblaw's house brands.
+I found a number of examples of pickles from India being marketed in North America.
+For instance, Steinfeld's Kosher pickles, the label claims 'Quality Since 1922', were being made in India in 2009.
 (Since writing this piece, this post has been hit by folk all over the world.
 This is not something that just concerns North Americans.)

 I learned from the web that in the American northwest an Oregon pickle processing plant closed, throwing 88 people out of work and hurting the local growers who were suppliers to the plant.
 The Nalley pickles shamelessly continued to brag they were the "Great Taste of the Northwest" despite having moved production to India.